mirceanton/mirceanton.com/content/post/0005-setting-up-a-ceph-cluster-in-proxmox/index.md

 ## Getting Ceph Up and Running

 I'll be doing this entire setup via the command line.
-While Proxmox has a great GUI for this, a blog post with just pictures of "click here and then click there" is not that interesting IMO.Plus, the CLI offers more control and, let's be honest, it's just more fun. 😉
+While Proxmox has a great GUI for this, a blog post with just pictures of "click here and then click there" is not that interesting IMO.
+Plus, the CLI offers more control and, let's be honest, it's just more fun. 😉

 ### Getting Started: Installation